Clarisse-3924/Ismartparking/README.md

 ## Description of project:

 This project allows users to book a slot for parking and it also shows them the available location of parking using GPS and you can view it as the list.
+After booking you are able to pay using either Mobile Money or Card
 ## project setup instructions:

 You have to open yur terminal(Ctrl+Alt+T) You have to clone this project by using this link https://github.com/Clarisse-3924/Ismartparking.git